 There’s only one answer – Leo’s Fitness Lab.
 Our facilities in San Diego are professionally equipped with advanced PNOĒ equipment that delivers accurate metabolic test results.
 Thus, if you’re interested in metabolic testing for weight loss, schedule an appointment with us today and we’ll determine what type of metabolism you have.

-What’s more, our team consists of educated, qualified professionals who have experience in conducting this type of procedure and offering tailored workout and nutrition plans to our clients.
+Our team consists of educated, qualified professionals who have experience in conducting this test.
+This test also offers tailored workout and nutrition plans to our clients.
 If you want to lose weight in a healthy, controlled way, Leo’s Fitness Lab is the place to be.
 Visit our facilities in Mission Hills and schedule your science-backed metabolic testing!